 Absolutely not!
-I don’t know about you but since LinkedIn opened its publishing platform, I find myself drawn to the content of regular members more than the appointed Influencers.
-I find the content from regular members to be more real and relevant to what is actually trending within the business world.
+I don’t know about you, but since LinkedIn opened its publishing platform, I find myself drawn to the content of regular members more often than the appointed Influencers.
+It is often more relevant to what is actually trending within the business world.

-1) Actively engage on the posts of the people on LinkedIn you would like to influence.
-Repeat after me: “read, like, comment, share.”
-[Click to Tweet]
+- Actively engage on the posts of the people on LinkedIn.
+Repeat after me: Read.
+Like.
+Comment.
+Share.

-6) Share influential content with your network that demonstrates you are a thought leader and expert in your field.
+- Share influential content with your network that demonstrates you are a thought leader and expert in your field.

 - Start blogging on LinkedIn.